ucan-wg/invocation/README.md

 The `rlt` field MUST contain steps of the call graph, indexed by the action name inside the invocation.
 If the invocation is the implicit `"*"`, then the base64 hash of the concatenation of the URI, Ability and extensional fields MUST be used.

-Results MAY omit any actions that have not yet completed, or whos results are not public.
+Results MAY omit any actions that have not yet completed, or results which are not public.

 ### 4.1.3 Metadata Fields

-The metadata field MAY be omitted or used to contain additional data about the reciept.
+The metadata field MAY be omitted or used to contain additional data about the receipt.
 This field MAY be used for tags, commentary, trace information, and so on.

 ## 4.2 IPLD Schema